-- The research design for the process evaluation. - For project components that involve participants, include: - How activities within the project and/or services provided to each participant were documented (e.g., maintaining a database, signup sheets). - How participants' progress was tracked (e.g., start dates, attendance, dropouts, successful completions, progress milestones). - How components or activities conducted as part of the project were tracked/documented (e.g., code enforcement, investigations, system/equipment updates). - How activity progress was tracked (ex: start dates, cases initiated/resolved, inspections, eradications and/or remediations, etc.). - Process variables and how they were defined and measured (tools/instruments used to collect the data and frequency of collection). - How the process data were collected and the data source(s) used. - The project-oversight structure and overall decision-making process for the project. - How the project components were monitored, determined effective, and adjusted as necessary. - The method of documenting activities performed by staff and contracted providers, if applicable. - Procedures ensuring that the project was implemented to fidelity, when applicable. - How quantitative and qualitative process data were analyzed.
+- The research design for the process evaluation. - For project components that involve participants, include: - How activities within the project and/or services provided to each participant were documented (e.g., maintaining a database, signup sheets). - How participants' progress was tracked (e.g., start dates, attendance, dropouts, successful completions, progress milestones). - How components or activities conducted as part of the project were tracked/documented (e.g., code enforcement, investigations, system/equipment updates). - How activity progress was tracked (ex: start dates, cases initiated/resolved, inspections, eradications and/or remediations, etc.). - All identified and thoroughly defined process measures.
+This includes their input/resource/activity/output, data element(s), data collection sources/methods and frequency.
+Additional narrative is provided to detail what occurred, if an evaluation matrix is used. - The project-oversight structure and overall decision-making process for the project. - How the project components were monitored, determined effective, and adjusted as necessary. - Procedures ensuring that the project was implemented to fidelity, when applicable. - How quantitative and qualitative process data were analyzed.
 Describe the statistical tools used to analyze quantitative data (e.g., descriptive statistics, chi-square) and your method used for analyzing qualitative data (identifying themes, content analysis, etc.).